Deagle2/KrunkerCSS/README.md

 - Open Developer Tools (F12 or right-click → Inspect).

-- Go to the Sources tab.
+- Go to the Sources tab → Top → krunker.io

 - Navigate to the css folder → open main_custom.css.